jihoonkim/MED263/week3/class.md

 ### UNIX/AWK to work with intervals

-How many lines in the CGC.bed file?
+How many lines in the CGC file?

 ```{bash}
 wc -l ../resources/CGC.exons.bed